RhythmusByte/RhythmusByte/README.md

 🌟 I've created some small <a href="#project">projects</a> you can check it out.
 All those were fully coded using only an Android Smartphone.

 ✍️ I write blogs on <a href="https://rhythmusbyte.blogspot.com" target="_blank">Blogger</a> and <a href="https://medium.com/@rhythmusbyte" target="_blank">Medium</a> and also articles on <a href="https://www.linkedin.com/in/rhythmusbyte" target="_blank">LinkedIn</a> and <a href="https://dev.to/rhythmusbyte" target="_blank">Dev.to</a> about 'Journey of my projects and knowledge'.

+😝 Fun Fact: Reason behind naming <a href="https://www.linkedin.com/in/rhythmusbyte" target="_blank">RhythmusByte</a> was just my love towards music and passion towards programming.
+Rhythm-us-Byte you can see that when we split the name like this.
+Rhythm stands for music and Byte stands for programming.
 </p>

 ---